CONNECT-iPhone/Application/README.md

 ## Release Notes
   Software Features in this Release:<br />
-    <ts> * SmartSign Integration<br />
+   * SmartSign Integration<br />
   Bug Fixes from Last Release:<br />
-    <ts> * Can now do both speech-to-text and text-to-speech without app crashing<br />
+   * Can now do both speech-to-text and text-to-speech without app crashing<br />
   Known Bugs and Defects:<br />
-    <ts> * If you type a really long quick phrase, the newly added quick phrase text at the bottom would decrease in size immensely to fit in the allotted space.<br />
+   * If you type a really long quick phrase, the newly added quick phrase text at the bottom would decrease in size immensely to fit in the allotted space.<br />
-    <ts> * If you add a quick phrase that was already there, it will still add the quick phrase.
+   * If you add a quick phrase that was already there, it will still add the quick phrase.
 The quick phrases at the bottom, should only add unique quick phrases.

 ## Install Guide